-Cybercrime is costing Australians billions of dollars every year – not to mention the stress and disruption to our lives.
-The cyber security sector needs skilled professionals to not only investigate and prevent cybercrimes before they occur but to design holistic solutions that protect individuals, businesses and governments from future threats.
+Cybercrime is costing Australians billions of dollars every year.
+With a degree in cyber security from UNSW, you’ll be equipped with the skills to investigate and prevent cybercrimes before they occur and design solutions that protect individuals, businesses and governments against threats.

 What is cybercrime?